Antman261/npm-package-template/README.md

 ### CircleCI

-This template includes a basic [CircleCI](https://circleci.com) config which will install dependencies and run tests.
-You can use this to ensure that pull requests from contributors pass tests.
+A basic [CircleCI](https://circleci.com) config is included in this template.
+It will install dependencies and run tests.
+Use this to ensure that pull requests from contributors pass tests.

 1. Login to [CircleCI](https://circleci.com) with GitHub
 1. Click "Projects"